-The Master of Physical Therapy at the University of Saskatchewan is a full-time program over two years and six-weeks, and consists of ten modules that include academic course work, and 30 weeks of clinical practicum experiences.
+The Master of Physical Therapy at the University of Saskatchewan is a full-time program over two and a half years that include academic course work and 30 weeks of clinical practicum experiences.
 The program has been designed to offer students a high quality educational experience that is consistent with national accreditation standards.
 Students will graduate with the entry-level requirements to obtain a license to practice physical therapy in Saskatchewan and Canada.
 Initial work expectations of graduates will be, primarily, the provision of direct client care, rather than advanced research and/or administration.

 For more information, see the School of Rehabilitation Science website.